As Biden administration leans toward $10,000 in student loan forgiveness, advocates push back

 "It's an absolute insult," said Thomas Gokey, co-founder of the Debt Collective, a national union of debtors.
 "This is less than what he promised on the campaign."

 While running for president, Biden had vowed immediate debt cancellation of $10,000 per borrower, and he hadn't said anything about limiting the relief to people who earn under a certain amount.
-Now the administration is looking at imposing income caps for the relief of $150,000 for individuals and $300,000 for married couples, according to The Washington Post.
+Now the administration is looking at imposing income caps of $150,000 for individuals and $300,000 for married couples for the relief, according to The Washington Post.

 More from Personal Finance: